You know, the French, the spoiled Brett French are out there rioting again.

 I just love it whenever the word ports shows up in any story.

-Send them to ports of entry like the Texas border city of El Paso.
+Send them to ports of entry, like the Texas border city of El Paso.

 And they would not have to return to their native countries.

-Well, they stay in El Paso?
+What, they stay in El Paso?

 You didn't think of El Paso as a port of entry, did you?

-It's a matter of uh giving amnesty to eight million people or giving amnesty to twelve million, it's still amnesty to millions of people.
+It's a matter of giving amnesty to 8 million people or giving amnesty to 12 million.

-All right, um that's the story at 315.
+Now that's the story at 3.15.

-I have that story right here in my formerly nicotine-stained fingers.
+I have that story right here in my formerly nicotine stained fingers.

 Supporters of a guest worker program that would let illegal immigrants stay in the United States said Tuesday they don't have enough Senate votes to overcome objections from conservatives who oppose the measure on grounds it amounts to amnesty.

-As negotiators worked on a compromise to let those who have been here longest remain, that's the roots uh concept.
+As negotiators worked on a compromise to let those who have been here longest remain, that's the roots concept.

-More than eleven million immigrants are believed to be in the U.S. Senator Mel Martinez said he and Senator Chuck Hagel are pushing a fallback plan that would put those who have been here the longest on a track towards citizenship, but treat more recent arrivals differently.
+More than 11 million immigrants are believed to be in the U.S. Senator Mel Martinez said he and Senator Chuck Hagel are pushing a fallback plan that would put those who have been here the longest on a track towards citizenship, but treat more recent arrivals differently.

-Similar approach rejected by the Senate Judiciary Committee last week, but it was revived Monday night during the meeting in uh Bill Frist's office.
+Similar approach rejected by the Senate Judiciary Committee last week, but it was revived Monday night during the meeting in Bill Frist's office.

-How are we gonna collect the fines?
+How are we going to collect the fines?

-Don't turn yourself in because it's secretly a plan to deport you, and if you go identify yourself, that's what's going to happen.
+Don't turn yourself in because it's secretly a plan to deport you.

-I mean, I can't what what I guess what I'm getting at is where are the enforcement mechanisms in even this?
+I guess what I'm getting at is where are the enforcement mechanisms in even this?

 I mean, if they're afraid to enforce the current laws of the books for fear that they will lose politically in terms of Hispanic votes, then isn't any kind of enforcement going to upset this community and impact negatively the possibility they would vote for Republicans down the line?

-It uh it just isn't there.
+It just isn't there.

 I have some other immigration stories here.

-We'll get to them in just a second, but uh uh since we've talked about Senator McCain, and one of the things that I predict we got some audio soundbites you gotta hear.
+But since we've talked about Senator McCain, and one of the things that I predict, we got some audio soundbites you got to hear.

-We put together uh uh couple of montages uh of recent uh times of and and in a distant past, uh, to illustrate for you what I predicted that McCain's status as a maverick and the loved and preferred member of the Republican Party by the drive-by media uh has come to an end or is in the process.
+We put together a couple of montages of recent times and in the distant past to illustrate for you what I predicted, that McCain's status as a maverick and the loved and preferred member of the Republican Party by the drive-by media has come to an end or is in the process.

 First, the media is in mourning over the fact that John McCain is a maverick no more.

-Is he gonna get away with it?
+Is he going to get away with it?

 Does he lose some of that maverick quality?

-The people who really love John McCain, his loyal followers like him because they see him as an iconoclast, a maverick, and he's forfeiting a lot of that by sliding over to the right.
+The people who really love John McCain, his loyal followers, like him because they see him as an iconoclast, a maverick, and he's forfeiting a lot of that by sliding over to the right.

-Told you this is gonna happen.
+Told you this is going to happen.

-It's gonna be real interesting.
+It's going to be real interesting.

-He says it says this all this is setting McCain up perfectly for 08.
+He says, it says this, all this is setting McCain up perfectly for 08.

 There's just one thing about all this, though.

-Um while the while the McCain's professed base, the drive-by media, is now starting to scratch his heads and maybe trickle away from him.
+While McCain's professed base, the drive-by media, is now starting to scratch his heads and maybe trickle away from him.

-I mean, these people uh he's cultivated them.
+I mean, these people, he's cultivated them.

 They loved him.

-Uh and now they're turning on him.
+And now they're turning on him.

-And you have to think, you just have to think he knew that this was gonna happen at some point if his strategy was to go after the Republican base.
+You just have to think he knew that this was going to happen at some point if his strategy was to go after the Republican base.

 Just had to know it.

-Anyway, let's go back to the happy days, just so you can compare the montage we just uh shared with you.
+Anyway, let's go back to the happy days, just so you can compare the montage we just shared with you.

-This is uh uh dating back to 2001.
+This is dating back to 2001.

 As Democrats prepare to retake the Senate, new questions about Maverick Republican John McCain.

-The Maverick from Arizona, often at odds with the President and his own party.
+The Maverick from Arizona, often at odds with the president and his own party.

 What's John McCain really up to these days?